 - 1. Place the satellite in the same room as the Orbi router.
 Use this satellite location only during the sync process. - 2.
 Connect the satellite to a power source. - 3.
-If the Power LED on the back of the satellite does not light and if the satellite has a Power On/Off button, press the Power On/Off button. - 4.
-Wait for the satellite's ring LED to light solid white or magenta. - 5.
-Press the Sync button on the router and then within two minutes, press the Sync button on the satellite. - 6.
-Wait for the satellite to sync with the router.

-The satellite's ring LED pulses white while it attempts to sync with the router.
-After the ring LED pulses white, it lights one of the following colors for about three minutes and then turns off:
+Wait for the satellite LED to light solid white or magenta. - 4.
+Press the Sync button on the router and then within two minutes, press the Sync button on the satellite. - 5.
+Wait for the satellite to light. - The satellite LED pulses white while it attempts to sync with the router.
+After the LED pulses white, it lights one of the following colors: - Blue.

-- Blue.
 The Orbi router and satellite successfully synced, and the connection between the router and satellite is good. - Amber.
-The Orbi router and satellite successfully synced, but the connection between the router and satellite is only fair.
-Consider moving the Orbi satellite closer to the Orbi router. - Magenta.
-The Orbi router and satellite did not sync. - 7.
-Do one of the following: - The sync failed.
-If the sync failed, try to sync again by repeating Step 5 and Step 6.
-If the sync keeps failing, try a different location or position. - The sync is successful.
-If the sync is successful, move the satellite to the location where you want to install it and continue with Step 8. - 8.
-At the new location, connect the satellite to a power source. - 9.
-At the new location, resync the satellite with the router by repeating Step 5 and Step 6.

-If the satellite's ring LED lights blue or amber, the satellite synced successfully.
-If the satellite's ring LED lights blue, the connection is good.
-If the satellite's ring LED lights amber, consider moving the satellite closer to the router so that you can get a good connection instead of a fair connection.
+The Orbi router and satellite failed to sync.
+Try repeating Step 4 again.
+If the sync keeps failing, try moving the satellite to a different location that's closer to the router. - 6.
+Move the satellite to a new location and connect the satellite to a power source. - 7.
+At the new location, check the satellite LED and make sure it lights blue.
+If the satellite LED lights blue, the satellite synced successfully.
+If the satellite LED lights amber, move the satellite closer to the router and try again.
+The satellite must be within range of the router's WiFi cover area for a good connection to the router.

-- 10. If the satellite's ring LED lights magenta, the satellite did not resync with the router.
-If they successfully synced when they were placed in the same room, do one of the following: - Move the satellite closer to the router and try again.
-The router must be within the satellite's WiFi cover area for a good or fair connection to the satellite. - Place another satellite between the router and the satellite that you are trying to sync.
-Then try to sync between the two satellites.
-With daisy chain networking, your satellites can connect to each other or to the router, depending on which connection is best.